 No current data is available specifically for the City of Round Rock on the extent and nature of homelessness by racial and ethnic group.
-Data from the 2014 Con Plan indicates that most people experiencing homelessness at that time were White and about one third were of Hispanic descent.

 Describe the Nature and Extent of Unsheltered and Sheltered Homelessness.

 The City of Round Rock and Williamson County are part of the Texas Balance of State Continuum of Care (BoS CoC).
 No data is available specifically for the City of Round Rock on the nature and extent of unsheltered homelessness.
 Homelessness is a regional issue and is best addressed countywide through the efforts of both Williamson and Travis Counties and local jurisdictions.
 Since Round Rock's emergency shelter only provides temporary facilities for displaced women and children, the City will work with area providers to address its share of the homeless need through facilities and services provided at the regional level.